raspberrypilearning/ghostbusters-cc/en/step_1.md

 - Understand the need for pauses between actions within loops
 - Use code to generate random numbers in Scratch
 - Add a variable to store a game score in Scratch
+- Understand the skills which are developed towards a career which involves Computing

 --- /collapse ---